-A dam is commonly known as barriers that are basically constructed for the preserving water or underground streams by creating reservoirs.
-These reservoirs not only suppress floods but also provide water for several activities like for human use, irrigation purpose, industrial usage, navigability, and also for the aquaculture.
+A dam is a barrier that is constructed for preserving water or underground streams by creating reservoirs.
+These reservoirs not only suppress floods but also provide water for several activities like irrigation, industrial usage, navigation, and also for the aquaculture.
 The system is mainly designed to preserve the water and also have a method of executing a controlled release.

 List of Largest Dams in India